PrestaShop/open-source/content/project-organization/quality-council/processes/pr-management.md

 You've just finished testing the PR, and you're in two situations:

 - The PR is valid, it doesn't create any other issue.
-In this case, I advise you to indicate that it works, to put a video proving it (you may think it's the desired behavior but it's not) and to put the link to the automated tests.
+In this case, we advise you to indicate that it works, to put a video proving it (you may think it's the desired behavior but it's not) and to put the link to the automated tests if you ran them.
 In your comment, you'll need to select the Approve option before submitting the review.

 ![img.png](images/readme16.png)

 - The PR is not valid.
-In this case, indicate that it doesn't work, put a video showing that it doesn't work and put the link to the automated tests (to prove that it brings issues).
+In this case, indicate that it doesn't work, put a video showing that it doesn't work and put the link to the automated tests if you ran them (to prove that it brings issues).
+If the PR corrects the issue but creates others, it is necessary to specify the steps to reproduce the issue(s) caused by the PR, so that the PR author can correct the errors more easily.
 In your comment, you'll need to select the Comment option before submitting the review.
 The Request changes option doesn't work properly.

 ![img.png](images/readme17.png)